zhiweichen0012/CDTR/README.md

     <em>
     </em>
 </p>
-The architecture of the proposed Semantic-Driven TRansformer (SDTR).
+The architecture of the proposed CLIP-Driven TRansformer (CDTR).

 ## 📃 Requirements <a name="4"></a>
   - PyTorch==1.10.1